nhsconnect/FHIR-NRLS-API/pages/retrieval/interactions/retrieval_http_unsecure.md

 As the information is publically accessible over the web, the retrieval of the information **MUST NOT :**
 - require any additional authentication and authorization
-- required the request to flow through the SSP
+- required the consumer to send the request via SSP

-The consumer **MUST NOT** attempt to use the SSP for this request and should use the url in the pointer to make the request directly.
+The consumer **MUST NOT** attempt to use the SSP for this request and should use just the url in the pointer to make the request directly to the provider.

 ## Retrieval Formats

-The publically available information **MUST** be accessible either as:
+The publically available information **MUST** be accessible as either:

 - HTML
 - a PDF